luqmanalzobe/Multithreaded-Task-Scheduler/README.md

-A C++ project that simulates CPU scheduling using multithreading.
-It supports Round Robin and Priority algorithms, logs task execution in real time, and measures average waiting and turnaround times to analyze scheduling performance.
+# Multithreaded Task Scheduler

+A C++ project that simulates how an operating system schedules processes across multiple threads.
+It implements both **Round Robin** and **Priority Scheduling** algorithms to demonstrate how CPU time is shared between concurrent tasks.